SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron lit up her horn casting a spell.
 A flat magical aura filled the space halfway between the two disjointed conveyor belts.
 As her spell activated the ferrous metal became trapped in her magic and slowly moved towards another conveyor belt that aligned with her magic.

-Sunrise asked, "Iron is casting a magnetic spell to catch all the metal attracted to magnets to send them down a different conveyor belt than the non-ferrous metal."
+Sunrise said, "Iron is casting a magnetic spell to catch all the metal attracted to magnets to send them down a different conveyor belt than the non-ferrous metal."

 Iron spoke up, "All the ferrous metal I'm catching will go down this conveyor and be packed into boxes, well see this in a bit.
 For now we are going to follow the lower belt to see the next sorting step."